avkonst/hookstate/docs/index/docs/08-using-without-statehook.md

 import { PreviewSample } from '../src/PreviewSample'

 You can use Hookstate without a hook.
-It is particularly useful for intergration with old class-based React components.
+It is particularly useful for integration with old class-based React components.
 It works with [global](./global-state), [local](./local-state), [nested](./nested-state) and [scoped](./scoped-state) states the same way.

 The following example demonstrates how to use a global state without [useState](typedoc-hookstate-core#usestate) hook: